mdommett/exciton_coupling/README.md

 Once all five files are created, the exciton coupling can be calculated using:

-`coupling.py -m DIA -p ATC -df dimer.log dimer_s1.log dimer_s2.log -mf mon_0.log mon_1.log -ds 1 2 -ms 1 -u ev.`
+`coupling.py -m DIA -p ATC -df dimer.log dimer_s1.log dimer_s2.log -mf mon_0.log mon_1.log -ds 1 2 -ms 1 -u ev`

 Examples of each usage are given in the `examples/` directory.